Skip to main content

 Cable-based resistance offers several advantages over free weights and machines for lower limb rehabilitation:

-• The line of pull can be adjusted to target specific movement patterns by changing mount height, patient position, and cable angle — more versatile than fixed-path leg extension or leg curl machines.
+• The line of pull can be adjusted to target specific movement patterns by changing mount height, patient position, and cable angle — more versatile than fixed-axis machines.

 • Momentum is eliminated.
-VOLTRA I's direct drive motor delivers constant resistance without the ballistic component of free weights, reducing re-injury risk during early-to-mid stage rehab.
+VOLTRA I's direct drive motor delivers constant resistance without the ballistic component of free weights, reducing re-injury risk on sensitive tissue.

 • The 1 lb increments allow precise progressive loading that matches tissue healing timelines more closely than the 5–10 lb jumps typical of weight machines.